At a glance

 The Director of Studies in Biological Sciences is Dr David Summers (Genetics), and the Directors of Studies in Physical Sciences are Dr John Ellis (Physics) and Dr Andrew Bond (Chemistry).
 Directors of Studies provide advice on subject combinations and other opportunities, to help you get the best from the Cambridge course.
 Caius also has Fellows in a large number of the specialist subject options (for example, Earth Sciences, Biochemistry, Psychology, etc.), who are able to support you as you progress through the course.
 About half of our science graduates go on to study for higher degrees, either in Cambridge or elsewhere.
 A Natural Sciences degree from Cambridge is also valued outside science.
 In recent years, Caius science graduates have entered a wide range of professions, including law, advertising, finance, television, management and drama.
 One of our recent graduates is making television documentaries with Sir David Attenborough!

 Caius seeks to admit well-qualified, ambitious and enthusiastic students who will make the most of their academic opportunities.
 When applying for Natural Sciences, we will ask you to specify either the "Biological" or "Physical" stream.
 The distinction is largely administrative: your choice will not limit your possibilities if you should be accepted for the course, and all applications are ultimately assessed in the same way.
 Candidates should usually have taken A-level Mathematics (or equivalent), plus two further science A-levels.
 The most common combinations are: Mathematics / Chemistry / Physics or Biology.
-Applicants with Mathematics plus only one science subject at A-level (or equivalent) will be considered.
-In addition, Further Mathematics (at A-level or AS level, or equivalents) is advantageous, especially for the Physical stream and Chemical Engineering via Natural Sciences.
+In addition, Further Mathematics (at A-level or AS level) is advantageous, especially for the Physical stream and Chemical Engineering via Natural Sciences.

 All applicants for Natural Sciences (including Chemical Engineering via Natural Sciences) are required to sit the University's Admissions Assessment in Natural Sciences.